robertesler/Pd4P3/README.md

 # Versions (Win)
 This version of the library right now only works on Windows 10.
 The .dll in the /lib folder are built for Windows.
 If you want to use this on MacOS or Linux then for now you would have to build Pd++, portaudio and jPortAudio for your architecture.
 This will be updated soon to include MacOS and Linux builds.

+# Test in Processing 3
+Download or clone this repository.
+Copy folder to your Processing/libraries directory
+You may need to copy the jportaudio_x64.dll and pdplusplusTest.dll to the /library folder.
+I'm still working on this part of the library.
+Open Processing and find a Pd4P3 example.
+Open the example and run it.
+Hopefully it works.
+If not submit an issue.

 # Using Eclipse
 STEP 1.
 Download Eclipse for Java (eclipse.org)